 The Disciplinary Board is the pool of clerics and laypersons that make up the Reference, Conference, and Hearing Panels.
 The President of the Disciplinary Board is elected from the board within two months after the board is selected.
 The various panels and procedures involving the Disciplinary Board are described in the canons (Title IV.5).
 Also, a step-by-step guide to assist with Title IV processes is available on the Title IV Structure and Procedures section of this website.

 The Board must have at least seven members, of which a majority of at least one must be clerics.
-The Rev. Canon Michael Buerkel Hunn has conducted training sessions for Disciplinary Boards for years.
+The Rt.
+Rev. Michael Buerkel Hunn conducted training sessions for Disciplinary Boards for years during his service to the Diocese of North Carolina.
 He says it is vitally important that the board be large enough to supply members for the canonically required panels.
 These members should not have any conflicts of interest with the Respondent or the Complainant.

 Small dioceses may often have difficulty finding enough qualified people to serve on a Disciplinary Board.
 This is compounded by the challenge to fill all the roles required by a Title IV process, including Church Attorney, Advisors, pastoral caregivers, and Investigators from among the same limited personnel resources.
 The canons allow, and best practices suggest, that if a diocese cannot fill the positions with enough qualified persons willing to commit their time and talents, the diocese may enter into agreements with neighboring dioceses to share Disciplinary Board members and other officers.
 These agreements should be made before a Title IV proceeding is underway.
 Also, some positions, such as Advisors and pastoral care providers, might be undertaken by members of faith communities outside of The Episcopal Church, such as Evangelical Lutheran Church in America congregations.
 Only Episcopalians (canonically defined as members of a diocese) can be on the Disciplinary Board, but non-members can serve in most other Title IV roles.